maikotrindade/maikotrindade.github.io/_posts/2026-05-20-testing-autonomous-ai-agents.markdown

 The agent evals guide and the roadmap article both spend time on LLM as judge patterns.
 They work for grading open ended responses where a rubric is hard to encode.
 They are unreliable as the only signal.
 The pattern I trust is rubric scoring with a small, fixed rubric per task type, calibrated against human labels on a sample.
 Anything beyond that drifts.

-The [AlphaEval][alpha] approach pushes this further by grounding evaluation in real business workflows across software engineering, finance, and operations.
+The <a href="https://arxiv.org/abs/2604.12162" target="_blank" rel="noopener noreferrer" title="AlphaEval benchmark for agents in production">AlphaEval</a> approach pushes this further by grounding evaluation in real business workflows across software engineering, finance, and operations.
 The lesson is that synthetic benchmarks tell you the agent can do tasks.
 Real workflow benchmarks tell you the agent can do *your* tasks.

 ### Production is its own test environment

-The [Reinventing.ai piece on production testing][reinventing] argues that synthetic benchmarks systematically miss the failure modes that matter.
+The <a href="https://insights.reinventing.ai/articles/ai-agents-evaluation-production-reliability-2026-04-27" target="_blank" rel="noopener noreferrer" title="Production AI agent testing in 2026">Reinventing.ai piece on production testing</a> argues that synthetic benchmarks systematically miss the failure modes that matter.
 I agree.
 Evaluation drift is real.
 The distribution of user requests in week six rarely matches the distribution you designed evals for in week one.

 What I do in production: